fieldtrip/website/workshop/leuven2019.md

 ## Summary and Comments

-This tutorial was about the computation of leadfields that could be feed into the inverse problem.
+This tutorial was about the creation of a volume conduction model on the basis of averaged MRIs of 14 year old subjects, creation of a source model, and computation of the lead fields.
+This head model could subsequently be used for source level analysis.

 ## Further reading
 Another interesting data base to consider for volume conduction modeling for infants is the [Pediatric Head Modeling Project]((https://www.pedeheadmod.net/)).